 Tim is a certified member of the Apple Consultant Network.
 He is an Apple Certified Support Professional (ACSP) for nearly all versions of Mac OS X from version 10.3 (Panther) to the current 10.11 (El Capitan).

-Tim founded Sound Support in 1998 and has 20 years of experience supporting Macintosh networks.
+Tim founded Sound Support in 1998 and has over 20 years of experience supporting Macintosh networks.
 His career started at Princeton Regional Schools in New Jersey and then he lead a team of computer consultants while at the University of Washington.
 He earned a BA from Brown University in American Civilization.
 Read his resumé.

 On larger projects, or when services outside of his focus are required, Tim collaborates with a network of colleagues who all share the highest level of expertise, dedication and passion for their work.